Alex4210987/alex4210987/README.md

 - 📫 How to reach me: alex_xiao [at] hust dot edu dot cn
 - 🦈 Please subscribe to: [Nana7mi](https://space.bilibili.com/434334701)
 - ⚽ Fan of Liverpool FC, Wuhan Three Towns FC& member of HUST CSE FC.
 - 😈 I'm currently learning Rust, Computer System& Backend Development.
-I'm also intersted in applications of LLM, as well as AI infras.
+- 👀 I'm intersted in and working on applications of LLM, as well as AI infras.
 - 😔 Weak in algorithms and physics
 - 🪄 Hope to perform magic with tech